-Asian stocks steady after plunge on virus, oil crash
+Global markets pick up after plunge on virus, oil

-BEIJING (AP) — Asian stock markets rebounded Tuesday from record-setting declines after U.S. futures rose following President Donald Trump’s announcement he would ask Congress for a tax cut and other measures to ease the pain of the spreading coronavirus outbreak.
+BEIJING (AP) — Global stock markets rebounded Tuesday from record-setting declines after U.S. President Donald Trump said he would ask Congress for a tax cut and other measures to ease the pain of the spreading coronavirus outbreak.

-Oil prices also recovered some of their losses in Monday’s record-setting plunge.
+Oil prices also recovered some of their losses in Monday’s stunning plunge.

-On Wall Street, which suffered its biggest one-day drop since the 2008 global crisis on Monday, stock futures rose following Trump’s announcement.
+European indexes, many of which suffered their biggest one-day drop since the 2008 global crisis on Monday and fell into a bear market, were up by more than 3%.
+China’s main stock index closed 1.8% higher and Tokyo rose 0.9%.

+Wall Street is likewise expected to recover somewhat from its largest daily drop in 12 years, with futures for the benchmark S&P 500 and for the Dow Jones Industrial Average both up by 4.2%.

-Monday’s global selloff reflected alarm over mounting economic damage from the coronavirus that emerged in China in December.
+Monday’s global selloff reflected alarm over economic damage from the coronavirus that emerged in China in December.
 Anti-disease controls that shut down Chinese factories are spreading as the United States and European countries close schools, cancel public events and impose travel controls.

 Anxiety mounted after Italy, the hardest-hit place in Europe, said travel controls imposed earlier on its north would be extended nationwide.
 Ireland canceled St. Patrick’s Day parades and Israel ordered visitors quarantined ahead of Passover and Easter, one of the busiest travel periods of the year.